 Chapter 20: Object-Oriented Programming

-Object-Oriented Programming (OOP) is often associated with class-based design, where objects encapsulate both data and methods, and inheritance structures relationships between types.
-Although OOP can be effective for many problems, Rust takes a more flexible approach by focusing on composition, traits, and modules rather than on traditional class hierarchies.
+Object-Oriented Programming (OOP) is often associated with class-based design, where objects encapsulate both data and methods, and inheritance expresses relationships between types.
+While OOP can be effective for many problems, Rust emphasizes flexibility via composition, traits, generics, and modules, rather than classical class hierarchies.
+It supports certain OOP features—like methods, controlled visibility, and polymorphism—but forgoes traditional inheritance as its main design paradigm.